goneng/DevOptimize/Unix_Admin/macOS_OpenCore_Dual-Boot_Linux_REAL.md

    - Swap : 8GB or equal to RAM
    - EFI : Use existing
 6. Set bootloader location to EFI partition
-7. Complete installation
+7. Complete installation but when prompted to restart:
+   - Click "Continue Testing" instead of restarting
+   - Open Terminal in the live environment
+   - Note down the path to your GRUB EFI file:
+     ```bash
+     # Temporary mount EFI partition is under /target/...
+     # because we still in "Linux-live" mode
+     ls /target/boot/efi/EFI/ubuntu/grubx64.efi
+     ```
+   - This confirms GRUB was installed correctly
-8. Do NOT restart yet
+8. Now you can safely restart

 ## Step 5: OpenCore Configuration

 ### 5.1 Mount EFI Partition
+1. Hold Option key during restart
-1. Boot back to macOS
+2. Select your main macOS drive to boot back to macOS
 2. Open Terminal
 3. Mount EFI:
    ```bash